cgpadwick/ml-frameworks/README.md

 ## PyTorch Stack Groups

-Both `pytorch-cu121` and `pytorch-cu126` stacks share the same modular structure with 9 optional dependency groups.
-The only difference is the CUDA version and PyTorch version.
+`pytorch-cu118`, `pytorch-cu121`, and `pytorch-cu126` share the same modular structure with 9 optional dependency groups.
+The main differences are the CUDA and PyTorch versions.
 Install only what you need!

 | Group | Purpose | Key Packages |
 |-------|---------|--------------|